 Minimally Invasive Laminectomy (Spinal Decompression)

-Laminectomy (Spinal Decompression) – Any surgery that relieves compression of the spinal cord or spinal nerves is considered to be decompression surgery.
+Any surgery that relieves compression of the spinal cord or spinal nerves is considered to be decompression surgery.
 If the compression results from a disc herniation, the surgery is called a discectomy.
 If the compression is because of a narrowed spinal canal that is placing pressure on the spinal cord or nerve roots, this surgery is a laminectomy.
-A laminectomy removes the back wall of the spinal canal to create more space for the spinal cord.
+A laminectomy removes the back wall of the spinal canal, known as the lamina, to create more space for it.
+It’s a minimally invasive back surgery procedure that will relieve pressure on your spinal cord and alleviate chronic pain or discomfort.
+In addition, instead of being severed, the back muscles around the spine are left intact which helps greatly with the recovery process.

 Conditions Treated with Decompression Surgery